*All prices are in USD $*

 - Accelerator Centre

 The Nasal Swab Educator platform (“NED”), developed in partnership with ENT specialists at Western University and London Health Sciences Centre Department of Otolaryngology is designed to be an optimal training device for all individuals, regardless of any prior medical experience.
-It is currently being piloted at eight COVID-19 testing locations across Ontario including COVID-19 test sites, emergency rooms, EMS stations and long-term care facilities.
+It is currently being piloted at ten testing locations across Ontario including assessment centres, emergency rooms, EMS stations, and long-term care facilities.

 Using a patient simulator such as NED, new frontline workers can be rapidly onboarded and qualified with confidence, allowing provinces to scale up testing capacity more quickly and reduce the workload of site coordinators who currently provide training.